Project overview

 - We connect ambitious initiatives to forward-thinking funders and investors to create partnerships that deliver for forests around the world, and inspire others to do the same.

-We are initiating new projects, supporting existing ones and bringing the right funding to the right action for the right tree in the right place.
-But this vision will require action from all corners of society – not just us.
-We will share our learning and produce new research to help solve implementation challenges.
+That’s why we’re initiating new projects, supporting existing ones and bringing the right funding to the right action for the right trees in the right places.